 The artist says he wanted this gay painting to look like a photograph, that’s why it looks like a polaroid.

-7. Two Figures By Francis Bacon (1953)
+4. Two Figures By Francis Bacon (1953)

 This painting took birth in the cottage of his violent ex-lover.
+This is an illustration.

-8. The Critics by Henry Scott Tuke (1927)
+5. The Critics, by Henry Scott Tuke (1927)

 The underlying erotic nature of this painting is not hard to notice.

 His works take an undeniable influence from the classical sculptures of the ancient world.